Nonlinear reduced basis using mixture Wasserstein barycenters: application to an eigenvalue problem inspired from quantum chemistry: Preliminaries

 where

 then the modified Wasserstein distance on the set of Slater mixtures is defined through the following minimization problem

 where

 The minimization problem~\eqref{eq:mixture_distance} is well-posed as the function to minimize is continuous on the bounded closed finite dimensional set $\Pi(\pis^1, \pis^2)$.
 Note that the Wasserstein distances $W_2^2(m_{k^1}^1, m_{k_2}^2)$ can be analytically computed using formula (\ref{eq:WassSlater}).
+In~\cite{Dusson2023-ah}, it is proved that $(\SM(\RR),MW_2)$ is a geodesic metric space.

 A multi-marginal optimal transport problem can similarly be defined for the distance $\distMW$.
-More precisely, for all ${\bm \lambda} = (\lambda_1, \ldots, \lambda_N)\in \Lambda_N$ and all ${\bm m} = (m^1, \ldots, m^N)\in SM(\mathbb{R})^N$, we introduce
+More precisely, for all ${\bm \lambda} = (\lambda_1, \ldots, \lambda_n)\in \Lambda_n$ and all ${\bm m} = (m^1, \ldots, m^n)\in {\rm SM}(\mathbb{R})^n$, we introduce

-where $\kbar = (k^1, \dots, k^N)$ is in $\mathbf{K} = \{1, \dots, K^1\}\times\dots\times\{1, \dots, K^N\}$ with
+where $\kbar = (k^1, \dots, k^n)$ is in $\mathbf{K} = \{1, \dots, K^1\}\times\dots\times\{1, \dots, K^n\}$ with